Why Kansas City Southern (KSU)’s Most Recent Report Reveals Some Hints About Its Future

 Reports are indicating that there were more than several insider trading activities at KSU starting from Cheatum Lora S, who sale 1,519 shares at the price of $188.95 back on Nov 20.
 After this action, Cheatum Lora S now owns 15,879 shares of Kansas City Southern, valued at $287,015 using the latest closing price.

-NAATZ MICHAEL J., the EVP & Chief Marketing Officer of Kansas City Southern, sale 5,355 shares at $189.23 during a trade that took place back on Nov 18, which means that NAATZ MICHAEL J. is holding 10,167 shares at $1,013,353 based on the most recent closing price.
+Hancock Brian D., the EVP & Chief Innovation Officer of Kansas City Southern, sale 3,000 shares at $192.16 during a trade that took place back on Nov 18, which means that Hancock Brian D. is holding 17,595 shares at $576,488 based on the most recent closing price.

 Stock Fundamentals for KSU